-Kids Corner Nursery
+Kids Corner Nursery LTD, 315 Gwendolen Road, Leicester Le5 5fp

-315 Gwendolen Road, Leicester LE5 5FS & 12 Upperton Road, Leicester LE3 0BG
+Kids Corner Nursery LTD, 12 Upperton Road, Leicester Le3 0bg

-Data protection officer- Mariam Karim
+Mariam Karim Data Protection Officer both sites.

 Introduction

 Personal data is protected in accordance with data protection laws and used in line with your expectations.
 This privacy notice explains what personal data we collect, why we collect it, how we use it, the control you have over your personal data and the procedures we have in place to protect it.